Why add captions to videos?

 - On the left-hand side of the More Options tab, you will see a toolbar with various video options.
 Click on “Captions.”

 - Click the orange button that says “Start Transcription”.
-This will start the process that automatically generates your captions.
+This will start the process that automatically generates your subtitles.
 It may take a few minutes.

 - Save your changes.

 - Below the video preview, flip the caption switch to on.
-Now when you send out your video, it will have captions.
+Now when you send out your video, it will have subtitles.

-Now you know how to caption a video in Covideo!
-If you haven’t already, be sure to sign up for our 14-day free trial, no payment information required!
+Now you know how to add closed captions to video in Covideo!
+If you haven’t already, be sure to sign up for our Get Covideo Free.

 Are you creating a video specifically for YouTube?
-If your video doesn’t already consider including captions, then you can use several YouTube features to help with the process.
+If your video doesn’t already include subtitles, then you can use several YouTube features to help with the process.
 Let’s go over each of them so you can learn everything you need to know about how to add captions to YouTube videos.

 First, sign in to your YouTube Studio account.
 Then click “Subtitles” on the left menu.
 Click on the video you would like to edit, then click on “ADD LANGUAGE” to select your language.
 (You can upload subtitles in multiple languages).
 Finally, click “ADD” under subtitles.
-From here, you can choose one of two methods to add captions to video on YouTube:
+From here, you can choose one of two methods to add captions to YouTube video:

 - Upload a file: If you have already generated subtitles with caption maker software, you can upload them to your video as long as they are saved as one of the file types that YouTube supports.